Finding low-complexity DNA sequences with longdust: Methods

 \subsection{Scoring low-complexity intervals}

 To put a threshold on the complexity, we finally use the following function to score string complexity:

 Threshold $T$ controls the level of complexity in the output.
 It defaults to $0.6$, less than $\log 2$.
+At $k=7$, $f(\ell)$ is close to 0 for small $\ell$. $0.6\ell$ is the larger term within the default window size of 5kb (Fig.~\ref{fig:f}).

 If $S(\vec{c}_x)>0$, $x$ is considered to contain an LC substring.
-Note that we often do not want to classify the entire $x$ as an LC substring in this case because the concatenation of a highly repetitive sequence and a random sequence could still lead to a positive score.
+However, we often do not want to classify the entire $x$ as an LC substring in this case because the concatenation of a highly repetitive sequence and a random sequence could still lead to a positive score.

 Recall that we may use close intervals to represent substrings.
 For convenience, we write $S(\vec{c}_{[i,j]})$ as $S(i,j)$.
-In implementation, we precalculate $f(\ell/4^k)$ and introduce
+In implementation, we precalculate $f(\ell)$ and introduce

 We can thus compute the complexity scores of all prefixes of $[i,j]$ by scanning each base in the interval from left to right; we can similarly compute all suffix scores from right to left.